The Asset Management Review: Japan

 The ARFP took effect from February 2019 with Japan, Thailand and Australia.
 However, there appear to have been no active moves among Japanese asset management companies or distributors to utilise the ARFP, although their official statement on the matter is that they are internally examining or preparing for it.
 As it is relatively easy to import foreign-domiciled funds into Japan even without the ARFP, it is likely that the use of the ARFP in importing foreign funds into Japan remains marginal.

-The stock prices plummeted in the spring of 2020 and the business activities have been stalled due to the epidemic of the novel Corona virus.
-In June 2020, the prices have been getting back to the levels prior to the epidemic, but the economies were devastated on a worldwide basis and it is not clear how the economy will be restructured after Corona.
-It is the critical roles of the asset management industry to distribute the funds properly so that the business activities evolve to adapt the new standards with or after Corona and asset managers who do it well will be rewarded with high performances and will survive.
+Stock prices plummeted in the spring of 2020 and business activities have been stalled due to the covid-19 pandemic.
+Economies were devastated on a worldwide basis.
+While it is not clear how the economy will be restructured after covid-19, the economy seems to be getting restarted as a result of vaccination, which commenced at the end of 2020 mainly in the United States and Europe, and later in other countries (including Japan from the spring of 2021).
+It is the critical role of the asset management industry to distribute funds properly so that business activities evolve to adapt to the new standards with or after the covid-19 pandemic, and asset managers who do it well will be rewarded with high performance and will survive.